Blue Sky Studios: 2021–present: Post-closure

 On May 4, 2021, fan site Disney Television Animation News reported that it was rumored that a short series produced by Blue Sky known as Scrat Tales would be coming to Disney+.
 The series would follow the titular Scrat, who discovers that he has a son.
 Footage of the series was later leaked onto YouTube, with former Blue Sky animators revealing that the series would be coming to Disney+ in 2022 after The Ice Age Adventures of Buck Wild.
 On February 22, 2022, Disney officially announced the series, with a release date for April 13, 2022.

-A spin-off film in the Ice Age franchise, titled The Ice Age Adventures of Buck Wild, was produced by Walt Disney Pictures, and without the involvement of Blue Sky Studios.
+A spin-off film in the Ice Age franchise, titled The Ice Age Adventures of Buck Wild, was produced by Walt Disney Pictures.
 The film was originally produced by 20th Century Studios and 20th Century Animation before being moved to Walt Disney Pictures during production for unknown reasons.
 It was animated by Canadian animation studio Bardel Entertainment and was released on Disney+ on January 28, 2022, to generally negative reviews from critics.

-Additionally, in January 2022, a third film in the Rio franchise was revealed to be in development.
+Additionally, in January 2022, a third film in the Rio franchise was revealed to be in development alongside a seventh installment in the Ice Age franchise, the later of which was later revealed to be Ice Age: Boiling Point.